-- Establishing expected standards of behaviour, speech and dress. - Leading by example.
+- establishing expected standards of behaviour, speech and dress - leading by example.
 Modelling the standards of courtesy that they expect from pupils.
-Cooperating and supporting each other and generally fostering an atmosphere of courtesy and consideration. - Making the rules for classroom behaviour clear to the pupils from the first lesson and explaining why they are necessary. - Reinforcing good behaviour using rewards and privileges. - Being fair and consistent with praise and sanctions. - Encouraging children to take increasing responsibility for their own behaviour. - Giving children strategies for resolving difficult situations. - Not labelling children i.e. the behaviour is bad, not the child. - Being approachable and friendly. - Reacting to children's concerns consistently and positively. - Ensuring the health and safety of all concerned at all times.
+Co-operating and supporting each other and generally fostering an atmosphere of courtesy and consideration - making the rules for classroom behaviour clear to the pupils from the first lesson and explaining why they are necessary - reinforcing good behaviour using rewards and privileges - being fair and consistent with praise and sanctions - encouraging children to take increasing responsibility for their own behaviour - giving children strategies for resolving difficult situations - not labelling children i.e. the behaviour is bad, not the child - being approachable and friendly - reacting to children's concerns consistently and positively - ensuring the health and safety of all concerned at all times - liaising with and supporting parents when necessary